This website is best viewed in a browser that supports web standards.

 Letters Today, Leaders Tomorrow.

-Men interested in fraternity life can participate in the Spring 2015 recruitment events (see event schedule below) men must have a 2.5 G.P.A.
+Men interested in fraternity life, who have at least a 2.5 GPA, can participate in Fall 2016 Recruitment events (see event schedule below).
 Each respective chapter organizes their own events and activities.
-Most recruitment events, which are typically casual and held at the chapter houses, range in activities from athletic events, poker/card tournaments, meet and greets, and cookouts.
+Most recruitment events, which are typically casual and held at the chapter houses, include things like athletic events, poker/card tournaments, meet-and-greets, and cookouts.

 *Attending recruitment events is not an excuse to miss class.
 Greek Life values the importance of scholarship and academics; please do not miss class for a recruitment event.